-- It's literally impossible to analyze all of these data by hand.
+It's literally impossible to analyze all of these data by hand.

-- Research is really repetitive
+Research is really repetitive

-- Automating data processing and analysis will streamline your research
+Automating data processing and analysis will streamline your research

 The Coding and Cookies series will teach you the basics of how to use R programming and version control using git to make your research more efficient and reproducible.

-In Fall 2020, these workshops have been adapted to support online learning.
+Starting in Fall 2020, these workshops have been adapted to support online learning.
 The new format for the workshops will be a flipped classroom approach.
 Learners will watch a video prior to a session and an online, live workshop will be used to review key concepts and work through additional problems.
 Learning materials will continue to be made publicly available on this guide (see links to the left).
 If sessions are full, interested students are encouraged to watch the videos and get in touch with the instructors for follow-up questions.

 Sessions will be led by experienced statistics graduate students and facilitated by Mara Sedlins, PhD, Data Management Specialist at the CSU Libraries, and Julia Sharp, Associate Professor of Statistics and Director of the Graybill Statistics and Data Science Laboratory.